nobitagit/Silver-Cherry/readme.txt

+Silver Cherry is a free Responsive Theme brought by Nobita and Pixelite.

-Reverie is a versatile HTML5 responsive WordPress framework based on ZURB's Foundation, brought you by Zhen Huang from ThemeFortress.
-If you have any questions or suggestions, please visit the support forum.
+It's based out on ZURB's Foundation and Reverie Framework by Zhen Huang from ThemeFortress.
+If y

 ThemeFortress:
 http://themefortress.com